 Fender benders and minor accidents often result in dented and damaged vehicles.
 Learn to repair damaged cars and trucks by obtaining the Career Studies Certificate in Collision Repair Technology: Non-Structural at Tidewater Community College.

-This program is supported by the Hampton Roads Autobody Association and the curriculum is industry-vetted; and students will learn from I-CAR and ASE certified instructors.
+This program is supported by the Hampton Roads Autobody Association; the curriculum is industry-vetted; and students will learn from I-CAR and ASE certified instructors.

 For more information, email Abe Sells or call 757-822-5077.